 Over the past few years, millennials in real estate has been a big discussion topic.
 The growth of the economy is working in the favor of millennial homebuyers.
-In fact, millennials continue to control the housing market with 45 percent of them owning homes in comparison to 17 percent of baby boomers and 37 percent of generation X.
+Millennials make up 45 percent of mortgages, in comparison to 17 percent of baby boomers and 37 percent of generation X.

 While new buyers are likely to struggle a bit, older millennials are likely to have more choices in the middle to upper price points, which means that they will buy more houses in 2019.
 As their needs for housing change, millennials are likely to remain the biggest homebuyers for the coming decade.
 The following are real estate trends that we should expect to see from millennials in 2019:

 Social media keeps influencing the buying habits that millennials have, because most of them have social media accounts.
 Since this generation relies heavily on social media presence and online reviews, millennials look online before they make buying decisions.
 This means that real estate professionals must have a strong online presence for millennials to consider working with them.

 Real estate agents need to display homes for sale on social media, especially on Instagram, for them to appeal to millennial clients.
 Therefore, this means that strictly offline real estate professionals will not get a lot of business from millennials.
 Since millennials spend most of their time online, they find what they want there as well, which includes houses.

 Millennials are getting more knowledgeable in terms of repairs and renovations.
 This means that they are more aware of the implications, work, and cost of renovations and repairs than previous generations were.
 Because millennials watch housing TV shows, they are more knowledgeable than their parents were and know what to look for when searching for homes.